Neuroevolution in Games: State of the Art and Open Challenges: Neuroevolution

 \subsubsection{Enables new kinds of games}

-New video games such as Galactic Arms Race (GAR; \cite{hastings2009automatic}), in which the player can interactively evolve particular weapons, NERO \cite{stanley2005real}, which allows the player to evolve a team of robots and battle them against other players, or the Petalz video game \cite{risi2012combining}, in which the player can breed an unlimited variety of virtual flowers, would be difficult to realise with traditional learning methods.
+New video games such as \emph{Galactic Arms Race} (GAR; \cite{hastings2009automatic}), in which the player can interactively evolve particular weapons, NERO \cite{stanley2005real}, which allows the player to evolve a team of robots and battle them against other players, or the \emph{Petalz} video game \cite{risi2012combining,risi12015petalz}, in which the player can breed an unlimited variety of virtual flowers, would be difficult to realize with traditional learning methods.
+Evolutionary computation here provides unique affordances for game design, and some designs rely specifically on neuroevolution.
 In the case of games like Petalz and GAR, the games rely on the continuous complexification of the produced content, which is (naturally) supported and an integral part of certain NE methods.
 Additionally, in games like Petalz whose core game mechanic is the breeding of new flower types, employing evolutionary methods is a natural choice.
+An important example of a commercial game series that offers novel gameplay based on NE is \emph{Creatures} \cite{grand:agents97}.
+In the first Creatures game, which was created in the mid-1990s, the player can breed and raise virtual pets called Norns, and teach them to survive in their environment.
+In contrast to most other games, the adaptive ANNs controlling the pets actually allow them to learn new behaviors guided by the player.

 The fact that neuroevolution methods facilitate open-ended learning by incorporating a greater element of exploration, as highlighted in the previous section, also makes NE directly applicable to support new kinds of games.